Image

 Eligible for Student Opportunities

 I teach a variety of courses at UNE, including Gulf of Maine Field Studies, Conservation Field Skills, Wetland Conservation and Ecology, Wetland Restoration: Science and Policy, Ecological Monitoring, Plant Systematics and Conservation, Women and the Environment, Introduction to Environmental Issues and others.
 My approach to teaching is to help students learn by doing.
-We engage in projects that take place in local habitats and we interact with local communities.
+We engage in projects that take place in local habitats and we interact with local communities and nonprofit organizations.

 Credentials